“Hey hey, ho ho!

 Hatred Tells the Wrong Story

 The Anti-Defamation League reported between October 7, 2023 and January 7, 2024, antisemitic attacks in the US increased more than 360% compared to the same time in 2022, the year when reported incidents reached an all-time annual high.
 It’s clear hatred targeting the Jewish people runs deeper than mere disagreement with Israel’s government and military.
 A false narrative has been promoted about this people group which has fanned the flames.
-The only way to overcome this evil — and all others — is to tell a better story.
+The only way to overcome the evil of antisemitism — and all other brands of hatred — is to tell a better story.

 Behind the terms “Zionism/Zionist,” “occupation” and “settler” is a belief that the land of Israel does not truly belong to the Jewish people.
 According to the story, Israel is an oppressive, racist colonial power which is occupying the territory of the Palestinian people.